 - intermediate options

 Regularly checking your blood sugar level is the only way to know if your blood sugar levels remain within your target range.
-Food, exercise, medications, illnesses, alcohol, time of day, and stress can all affect your glucose levels, causing many unwanted fluctuations.
+Factors that can affect your glucose levels and cause many unwanted fluctuations include:

 The more you test your blood sugar and know how your body responds to those factors, the safer you will be.
-Also, paying attention to any signs of hypoglycemia (low blood sugar) or hyperglycemia (high blood sugar) can help manage your diabetes.
-Should you experience symptoms of either, immediately check your glucose level.
+Paying attention to any signs of low blood sugar (hypoglycemia) or high blood sugar (hyperglycemia) can also help you manage your diabetes.
+If you experience symptoms of either, immediately check your glucose level and treat accordingly.

-Exercise helps diabetics by lowering their blood sugar.
-Physical activity not only helps maintain a healthy weight, but it also transports sugar to cells where it is turned into energy.
-Along with this, aerobic exercise increases a person's sensitivity to insulin.
+Exercise helps people with diabetes by lowering their blood sugar.
+Physical activity not only helps maintain a healthy weight, it also transports sugar to cells where it’s turned into energy.
+Aerobic exercise also increases a person's sensitivity to insulin.
 With exercise, a person's body needs less insulin to transport sugar.
 While every person's diabetes treatment varies, getting about 30 minutes of aerobic exercise each day can help manage your diabetes.
 As with any part of your diabetes treatment, work with your doctor on an exercise program that fits your age and fitness level.